united-neux/CAD_to_OpenMC/paper.md

 for the various objects in the model.
 We used the stochastic volume estimator of OpenMC.
 [@openmc_2013] for the discretized models.

-Generally, differences in volume have a much bigger influence on the neutronics of a reactor than do small boundary changes (with constant volume).
+Differences in volume often influence the neutronics of a reactor more than boundary shifts.
 Hence, this is a useful measure for performance.
 The errors found (fig. \ref{fig:voldiff}) are dominated by the error in the stochastic volume estimator, not the volume error itself.
 This is evidenced by the very small error in burst- and control-rod volume for the